Shortrope/Python-60-days-of/Projects/antsle hooks file/hooks-file-plan.md

 ## Checks
 ToDo:
-- Host ports already used
+- List host ports already used
 - Does the antlet have an entry in the file
+- Modify antlet ports
 - Remove antlet ports

 Done: